shank7485/LinuxandOpenStackStuff/README.md

-# OpenStackStuff
+# Linux and OpenStackStuff
-All Stuff OpenStack
+All Stuff Linux and OpenStack